will2dye4/cloker/README.md

 initial bet of `N` chips.
 The other option that is sometimes available is `check`, which means to pass the action to the next player without folding or betting (only allowed when there are no previous bets in the current round of betting).

+Optional keyword arguments:
+* `:mode` - Control the level of interactivity (default: `:interactive`).
+Three modes exist:
+  `:auto`, `:interactive`, and `:single-player`.
+Interactive mode is the default behavior described above.
+In "auto" mode, every player will automatically call the big blind and check the remaining rounds, folding if they do not have enough chips.
+(This is a stand-in for an "AI" with any actual *intelligence*.)
+In single-player mode, all players except Player 1 are in auto mode, and you control Player 1 in interactive mode.

 ### Example